anvaka/pplay/README.md

 // 498. = 512. - 2. - 4. - 8.
 vec4 avg_bass = getBandValue(498., mod(iFrame + 1., 2.) + 2.);
 ```

+## Caveat

+Keep in mind, that Apple does not support audio element analysis in iOS.

 # Thanks